Watch the webinar now:

 What is a delivery schedule?

-A scheduling agreement is a long-term framework agreement between a buyer and a supplier for the delivery of goods or services in specified quantities and at specified times.
-Instead of placing individual orders, materials or products required on a regular basis are procured via the scheduling agreement by means of call-off orders.
+A scheduling agreement is a long-term framework agreement in purchasing between a buyer and a supplier for the delivery of goods or services in specified quantities and at specified times.
+Instead of placing individual orders, materials or products required on a regular basis are procured by call-off order via the scheduling agreement.
 This enables a continuous supply, improves planning reliability and reduces the administrative effort involved in the procurement process.

 Core elements of a delivery schedule